Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 Conclusion

 My verdict is that Vietnam and Cambodia are incomparable, more so because of immigration issues Africans face at the border.
+That is not something I am cooking up, it is a fact.

 I am not saying such incidents do not occur in Vietnam.
 However, it seems that those in Cambodia are systemic and persistent.